circuits/circuits/docs/source/tutorial/index.rst

    <Stopped[*:stopped] [<Pound/* 3191:MainThread (queued=0, channels=5, handlers=5) [S]>] {}>
    <Stopped[*:stopped] [<Pound/* 3191:MainThread (queued=0, channels=5, handlers=5) [S]>] {}>

+You'll notice whereas there was no output before there is now a pretty detailed output with the ``Debugger`` added to the application.
+Looking through the output, we find that the application does indeed start correctly, but when we fire our ``Bark`` Event it coughs up two exceptions, one for each of our dogs (``Bob`` and ``Fred``).

-From this debug output we can see exactly where our problem is and hopefully how to fix it (*from the traceback*).
+From the error we can tell where the error is and roughly where to look in the code.

 .. note::
    You'll notice many other events that are displayed in the above output.